 You can learn more about broad match modified keywords here.

 The third match type is phrase match – which starts to get a bit more precise.
 With a phrase match keyword, the search query will have to match the word order of your keyword exactly and it’ll have to match the literal keywords as well.
 The caveat however is that if additional words are appended on either end of the “phrase” – your ad can still appear.
 For example if you were targeting the keyword “women’s hats” your ads could also appear for “buy women’s hats”, “women’s hats for sale” or “the best in women’s hats.”

 Here’s a small table from Google with some other examples:

 The last match type is exact match.
 As you likely are able to infer from the name, this is the most precise keyword match type and it will only show your ad if the search query matches your keyword exactly.
-For most beginners in AdWords, exact match is your safest bet to make sure that your ads aren’t appearing for unqualified searches.
+For most beginners in Ads, exact match is your safest bet to make sure that your ads aren’t appearing for unqualified searches.

 Issue 3: You aren’t using enough negatives.